 Systematic reviews, such as this one, are important for policy development as it synthesises available research into a single document and allows us to identify trends that may not be as apparent in an individual study.
 Our review shows that policymakers should promote and develop polices using a global health perspective as by lowering the levels of air pollution and encouraging awareness of the impacts of temperature on health, we could potential decrease preventable deaths attributed to both air pollution and temperature.

 The coronavirus disease (COVID-19) pandemic has shown that shifting our perspectives from a public health approach to a global health approach is vital for research purposes.
-While the majority of our studies came from China, which is classified as an upper-middle income country (MIC), there is a lack of studies from other countries classified as lower- and middle-income countries (LMIC).
-We hypothesise through collaboration, and by improving the research capabilities of LMIC, we will encourage research that allows for more conclusive evidence on the nature and effect size of the combined effect between air pollution.
+While the majority of our studies came from China, which is classified as an upper-middle income country (UMIC), there is a lack of studies from other countries classified as lower- and middle-income countries (LMIC).
+We hypothesise through collaboration, and by improving the research capabilities of LMIC, we will encourage research that allows for more conclusive evidence on the nature and effect size of the combined effect between air pollution and temperature.
 This would allow researchers to investigate more effective statistical models, e.g. quantifying the effect modification of temperature more effectively by using a stratification method, whereby one model includes an interactive effect term between the air pollutant and temperature, and another model that does not include an interactive effect term.

-A strength of this study was the inclusion criteria allowed for a large number of studies to be included and assessed.
+A strength of this study was that the inclusion criteria allowed for a large number of studies to be included and assessed.
 Selection of studies were limited to papers published from 1990, which allowed for up to 30 years of research to be included in this analysis.
 The selection was done in duplicate, which limits selection bias.
 Using a random-effects model in our meta-analysis allowed for a better account of within- and between-study heterogeneity.

 A limitation is the lack of homogeneity due to different study designs, statistical analysis techniques, selection of confounders, air pollution measurements, temperature definitions and measurements, and populations, in the included studies.
 Research was almost exclusively limited to developed countries or regions e.g. North America, Europe, and Australia, with the exception of the large number of studies from China, a UMIC, and one study from Latin America, of which two countries are UMIC.